 The brighter period of the year lasts for 3.5 months, from May 5 to August 22, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is July 1, with an average of 6.9 kWh.
+The brightest month of the year in Oswego is June, with an average of 6.7 kWh.

 The darker period of the year lasts for 3.3 months, from November 2 to February 11, with an average daily incident shortwave energy per square meter below 2.7 kWh.
-The darkest day of the year is December 21, with an average of 1.7 kWh.
+The darkest month of the year in Oswego is December, with an average of 1.7 kWh.

 The topography within 2 miles of Oswego is essentially flat, with a maximum elevation change of 92 feet and an average elevation above sea level of 645 feet.
 Within 10 miles is essentially flat (253 feet).
 Within 50 miles contains only modest variations in elevation (709 feet).

 The area within 2 miles of Oswego is covered by artificial surfaces (75%) and cropland (25%), within 10 miles by cropland (58%) and artificial surfaces (38%), and within 50 miles by cropland (63%) and artificial surfaces (27%).